 - If you have sold your main home twice since 1 October 2015

-This article was prepared by Bryce Town, Partner, Morrison Kent, Auckland with assistance from Elyse Jang, solicitor.
+This article was prepared by Bryce Town, Partner, Morrison Kent, Auckland.
 If you require advice on this issue or any other property related matters please contact Bryce on 09 415 5475 or firstname.lastname@example.org.